-- If required, configure the timers ("LEx.t-On Delay" and "LEx.t-Off Delay"). - If the latched output signal is used assign a reset signal to the reset input. - Within the "status display" (menu path [Operation / Status Display]), the user can check the status of the logical inputs and outputs of the Logic Equation.
+- If required, configure the timers ("LEx.t-On Delay" and "LEx.t-Off Delay"). - If the latched output signal is used assign a reset signal to the reset input. - In case that Logic Equations should be cascaded the user has to be aware of timing delays (cycles) in case of descending sequences.
+(See → "Cascading Logical Outputs".) - Within the "status display" (menu path [Operation / Status Display]), the user can check the status of the logical inputs and outputs of the Logic Equation.